Level 4 Te Reo Maori Curriculum

 -Two whanau hui were held here at school to unpack the idea further

-Community consultation informed us that parents, whanau and the community are widely supportive of the idea.
+Community consultation informed us that parents, whanau and the community are widely supportive of our direction.

-Why does Te Reo Maori matter at Pekerau School?
+Why are we focusing on the normalisation of Te Reo Maori at Pekerau School?

 Te Reo Maori is part of the curriculum and every school in NZ is obligated to teach Te Reo Maori.